$\pi$-PIC: a framework for modular particle-in-cell developments and simulations: Extensions

-where $\Delta x, \Delta y, \Delta z$ and $n_x, n_y, n_z$ are the spatial resolution and number of cells along each coordinate axes of $\Omega_b$, respectively.
-Here, the integers $h_m$ with $m \in \{x,y,z\}$ are referred to as \textit{hypercells}, which are periodic replicas of $\Omega_b$ arranged to fully enclose the initial pulse profile.
-The hypercell bound for each coordinate axis is given by
+where $i,j,k$ denote grid indices, $n_x, n_y, n_z$ are the number of cells along each coordinate axes and the integers $h_m$ with $m \in \{x,y,z\}$ are referred to as \textit{hypercells}, which are periodic replicas of the simulation box arranged to fully enclose the initial pulse profile.
+The limits of $h_m$ can be extracted by assuming that the laser pulse initially occupies a spherical segment with thickness $\ell$, aperture angle $\theta_\text{max}$, and radius $R_0$.
+The latter is interpreted as the distance from the pulse centroid to the location of the focus.
+The hypercell bound for each coordinate axis is then given by

-An example of $\Omega_b$ is depicted in \cref{fig:periodic_mapping_case}(a) as the shaded quadratic region, whereas the three bottom rows of unshaded squares demarcate the required hypercells to accurately capture the pulse profile.
-To avoid superimposing negligible electromagnetic fields, arising from e.g. empty cells, only the coordinates that satisfy
+An example of the simulation box is depicted in \cref{fig:periodic_mapping_case}.(a) as the shaded quadratic region, whereas the three bottom rows of unshaded squares demarcate the required hypercells to accurately capture the pulse profile.
+To avoid superimposing negligible electromagnetic fields, arising from e.g. empty cells, only the coordinates $\vec{r}$ that satisfy

 are included.
 Here, $r = |\vec{r}|$, $\hat{r} = \vec{r}/r$, and $\hat{n}$ is the unit vector along the direction of $R_0$.
-The specific implementation of the periodic mapping, including an optimized procedure, is provided in \cite{hi-chi2023pipic}, and is demonstrated next.
+The specific implementation of the periodic mapping, including an optimized procedure, is provided in \cite{hi-chi2023pipic}.

-To demonstrate the periodic mapping, we perform 2D simulations for a linearly polarized focused pulse with central wavelength $\lambda$.
-We take the axis of propagation to be along $y$, using a dimensionless far‐field pulse profile \(u\) analogous to that given in \cite{panova2021optimized}:
+To demonstrate the periodic mapping, we performed 2D simulations for a linearly polarized focused pulse with far‐field pulse profile \(u\) analogous to that given in \cite{panova2021optimized}:

 where

 is the longitudinal profile and \(\Pi \left(\xi, \xi_{\text{min}}, \xi_{\text{max}}\right)\) is the rectangular function that equals unity whenever \(\xi \in [\xi_{\text{min}}, \xi_{\text{max}}]\) and zero otherwise.
 The transverse shape is given by